Markovian Foundations for Quasi-Stochastic Approximation with Applications to Extremum Seeking Control: Literature and Resources

 \wham{Quasi-stochastic approximation:}

-The first appearance of the QSA ODE is the almost periodic linear system discussed in \Cref{s:QPLS}---see \cite{luk82,subwasred21} for the century-old history.

 The first work on QSA as an alternative to SA appears in \cite{lappagsab90,larpag12} with applications to finance, and \cite{bhafumarwan03} contains initial results on convergence rates that are better than that obtained for their stochastic counterparts, but nothing like the bounds obtained here.
 The setting for this prior work is in discrete time.
+Something similar to QSA appears in \cite{bhafumarwan03} with applications to gradient-free optimization.

 The QSA ODE appeared in applications to reinforcement learning in \cite{mehmey09a}, which motivated the convergence rate bounds in \cite{shimey11} for multi-dimensional linear models, of which \eqref{e:TwoLinExamples} are special cases (except that analysis is restricted to vanishing gain algorithms).